pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

-* Split responsibilities between infrastructure teams (role *infrastructure manager*), who manage servers, and cluster administrators (role *cluster manager*), who create/update/scale bare-metal clusters deployed on those servers, using traditional Kubernetes RBAC to ensure isolation.
+* Split responsibilities between infrastructure teams (role *infrastructure manager*), who manage servers, and cluster administrators (role *cluster manager*), who create update and scale bare-metal clusters deployed on those servers, using traditional Kubernetes RBAC to ensure isolation.
 * Define a resource where a user can request a compute resource to execute an arbitrary workload described by an OS image and an initial configuration.
   The user (role *end-user*, a cluster manager is an end-user) does not need to know exactly which BareMetalHost is used and does not control its BMC.
-* Using BareMetalHosts defined in other clusters.
-Support as described here will be limited to the use with cluster-api as it will be handled at the level of the Metal3Machine.
+* Use BareMetalHosts defined in other clusters.
+Support, as described here, will be limited to use with Cluster API as it will be handled at the level of the Metal3Machine.

 ### Non-Goals

 * Compute resource quotas.
-The HostClaim resource should make it possible to develop a framework to limit the number/size of compute resources allocated to a tenant, similar to how quotas work for pods.
+The HostClaim resource should make it possible to develop a framework to limit the number and size of compute resources allocated to a tenant, similar to how quotas work for pods.
 However, the specification of such a framework will be addressed in another design document.
 * Implementing network isolation between tenant clusters using a common set